crispymcbacon/dssc-vault-algorithmic-design-22-23/notes/temp-notes/l02-heap.md

 ### Heaps

-The **(binary) heap** is a data structure represented by an array that resembles a nearly complete binary tree.
+A **heap** is a data structure that represents a nearly complete binary tree containing n keys, each of which must satisfy the following property:
 - Each node in the tree corresponds to an element in the array.
 - The array has two attributes: **length** (number of elements in the array) and **heap-size** (number of elements stored within the heap in the array).
 - The **root** is at index 1, and parent, left child, and right child indices can be easily computed given a node's index: